What Causes Nausea & Treatment

 Antinausea medications and home remedies may help control nausea.
 However, a person with constant nausea should seek medical help, as it is a sign of an underlying condition.
 Antiemetic drugs will only treat the symptom of constant nausea and not the root cause.

 At Pacific Eye & Ear Specialists, we employ thorough evaluation and treatment regimes.
-In addition to our Los Angeles ENT physicians and Audiologists we also have a top aesthetic medical spa, Rejuva located on the same floor.
+In addition to our Los Angeles ENT Doctors we also have a top aesthetic medical spa, Rejuva located on the same floor.

 If you have any questions, feel free to call us at (310) 477-5558.